tdhelixx/alexandria-dental-health-site/src/services/dental-implants.md

 Single-tooth dental implants, or single implant-supported crowns, are designed to replace individual missing or damaged teeth.
 This form of restoration is the closest thing to a natural tooth, as it replaces every part of the tooth structure, including the root.

-To begin, a titanium post will be inserted into the jawbone, simulating a new “root.”
+To begin, a titanium post will be inserted into the jawbone, simulating a new "root."
 Over a few months, the post and the bone should fuse together, creating a stable, permanent base for the customized dental crown restoration that will be placed on top of the post.

-The titanium “root” of the implant has the added benefit of stimulating the jawbone and preventing further decay and damage to surrounding teeth.
+The titanium "root" of the implant has the added benefit of stimulating the jawbone and preventing further decay and damage to surrounding teeth.
 In most cases, dental implants will look, feel, and function exactly like a natural tooth.

 Implants are also quite durable, capable of lasting for decades with proper care and maintenance—most patients have reported their final crown feeling better than their own teeth.

 #### Implant Bridges

-In cases where a patient is missing multiple teeth in a row, an alternative form of implant restoration can be employed in which a few implant posts are used to support a series—or “bridge”—of crowns.
+In cases where a patient is missing multiple teeth in a row, an alternative form of implant restoration can be employed in which a few implant posts are used to support a series—or "bridge"—of crowns.

 Dr. Mazhari will carefully evaluate your oral health and the structure of your jawbone to best determine how many individual implants will be needed to adequately support the row(s) of custom crowns.
 Using our advanced imaging technology, she will then strategically place the implants for optimal security, comfort, function, and aesthetics.